Are you thinking about what financial goals to set this year?

 This year, I’d like to lose about 15 pounds.
 I also ate a lot of chocolate last week.

-With financial goals, I do much better.
+With setting financial goals, I do much better.

 Most worthwhile financial goals take more than a year to achieve.
 Declaring a financial goal as a New Years’ resolution is great, but don’t limit yourself to goal setting once a year.
 Think about making progress with money every day.